wessberg/rollup-plugin-ts/README.md

 <!-- SHADOW_SECTION_DESCRIPTION_SHORT_START -->

-> A TypeScript Rollup plugin that bundles declarations and respects Browserslists
+> A TypeScript Rollup plugin that bundles declarations, respects Browserslists, and enables seamless integration with transpilers such as babel and swc

 <!-- SHADOW_SECTION_DESCRIPTION_SHORT_END -->